LliliansCalvo/smiFISH_Arthropods/README.md

 /Heatmaps_embryo_code contains the R script for the whole embryo heatmaps

-/Supplementary_Table1_Table2 contains supplementary  Table 1 and Table 2. smiFISH probes sequences and probes/fluorophores combinations.
+/Supplementary_Data/ contains supplementary  Table 1 and Table 2.
+All smiFISH probes sequences and probes/fluorophores combinations

+/Supplementary_Image_1 contains a high resolution image of Figure 2